privacysandbox/protected-auction-services-docs/inference-explainers/inference_api.md

 }
 ```

 This model configuration file features a top-level array with each entry containing the metadata of the fetched models.
 The mandatory **model_path** field specifies the path to the model in the cloud storage.
-The optional **checksum** field is the SHA256 checksum of the model represented as a hexadecimal string.
+If the specified model path points to a directory, it needs to end with a "/" suffix.
+This suffix indicates that the entire directory will be used for model registration.
+Without the "/" suffix, an exact path match is expected, and only the specified file will be registered as a model.
+In the example above, both model paths refer to single model files.
+If the paths were to refer to directories instead, they would need to be modified to "pcvr_1/" and "pcvr_2/".
+The optioinal **checksum** field is the SHA256 checksum of the model represented as a hexadecimal string.

 Model checksums are computed using the following steps: